heiner/dylaniki/High_Water_(For_Charlie_Patton).md

 from the Kansas border.

-\*\*) This is of course a reference to [Cuckoo Is A Pretty Bird](Cuckoo Is A Pretty Bird "wikilink"), sung by Bob Dylan at the second Gaslight show (oct 1962).
+\*\*) This is of course a reference to [Cuckoo Is A Pretty Bird](Cuckoo Is A Pretty Bird), sung by Bob Dylan at the second Gaslight show (oct 1962).